dns-groot/2020_SIGCOMM_Artifact_157/README.md

 ### Figure 8

-- This plot is based on only the `census_larger` dataset
-     - We used a threshold of at least 5000 interpretation graphs and all the domains in `census_smaller` generate less than 5000 interpretation graphs.
-     - One can run the same following steps on the `census_smaller` by slightly modifying the `Figure8.py` if required.
 - To generate the plot shown in _Figure 8_ run the script `Figure8.py`.
      ```bash
      python3 Figure8.py <path_to_the_groot_executable>